Arts and Crafts movement: Development

-In 1888, C.R.Ashbee, a major late practitioner of the style in England, founded the Guild and School of Handicraft in the East End of London.
+In 1888, C.R.
+Ashbee, a major late practitioner of the style in England, founded the Guild and School of Handicraft in the East End of London.
 The guild was a craft co-operative modelled on the medieval guilds and intended to give working men satisfaction in their craftsmanship.
 Skilled craftsmen, working on the principles of Ruskin and Morris, were to produce hand-crafted goods and manage a school for apprentices.
 The idea was greeted with enthusiasm by almost everyone except Morris, who was by now involved with promoting socialism and thought Ashbee's scheme trivial.
 From 1888 to 1902 the guild prospered, employing about 50 men.
 In 1902 Ashbee relocated the guild out of London to begin an experimental community in Chipping Campden in the Cotswolds.
-The guild's work is characterised by plain surfaces of hammered silver, flowing wirework and colored stones in simple settings.
+The guild's work is characterised by plain surfaces of hammered silver, flowing wirework and coloured stones in simple settings.
 Ashbee designed jewellery and silver tableware.
 The guild flourished at Chipping Camden but did not prosper and was liquidated in 1908.
 Some craftsmen stayed, contributing to the tradition of modern craftsmanship in the area.

 C.F.A.
 Voysey (1857–1941) was an Arts and Crafts architect who also designed fabrics, tiles, ceramics, furniture and metalwork.
 His style combined simplicity with sophistication.
-His wallpapers and textiles, featuring stylised bird and plant forms in bold outlines with flat colors, were used widely.
+His wallpapers and textiles, featuring stylised bird and plant forms in bold outlines with flat colours, were used widely.

 Morris's thought influenced the distributism of G. K. Chesterton and Hilaire Belloc.

-By the end of the nineteenth century, Arts and Crafts ideals had influenced architecture, painting, sculpture, graphics, illustration, book making and photography, domestic design and the decorative arts, including furniture and woodwork, stained glass, leatherwork, lacemaking, embroidery, rug making and weaving, jewelry and metalwork, enameling and ceramics.
+By the end of the nineteenth century, Arts and Crafts ideals had influenced architecture, painting, sculpture, graphics, illustration, book making and photography, domestic design and the decorative arts, including furniture and woodwork, stained glass, leatherwork, lacemaking, embroidery, rug making and weaving, jewellery and metalwork, enameling and ceramics.
 By 1910, there was a fashion for "Arts and Crafts" and all things hand-made.
 There was a proliferation of amateur handicrafts of variable quality and of incompetent imitators who caused the public to regard Arts and Crafts as "something less, instead of more, competent and fit for purpose than an ordinary mass produced article."

 The Arts and Crafts Exhibition Society held eleven exhibitions between 1888 and 1916.
 By the outbreak of war in 1914 it was in decline and faced a crisis.
 Its 1912 exhibition had been a financial failure.
 While designers in continental Europe were making innovations in design and alliances with industry through initiatives such as the Deutsche Werkbund and new initiatives were being taken in Britain by the Omega Workshops and the Design in Industries Association, the Arts and Crafts Exhibition Society, now under the control of an old guard, was withdrawing from commerce and collaboration with manufacturers into purist handwork and what Tania Harrod describes as "decommoditisation" Its rejection of a commercial role has been seen as a turning point in its fortunes.
 Nikolaus Pevsner in his book Pioneers of Modern Design presents the Arts and Crafts movement as design radicals who influenced the modern movement, but failed to change and were eventually superseded by it.